MotazMohd/garage-analysis/README.md

 ### 🔹 1.
 Garage & Branch Management
 - Already completed
+- 📄 See `Tasks/GarageBranchManagementModulePlan/` for three-sprint roadmap and deliverables

 ### 🔹 2.
 User, Role, and Permission Management
 - Already completed